davidpetter/Language-decision-tree/README.md

 # Decision tree
 ## Backend
- - Go
+ ### Go
-    - General purpose solution, self written.
-GO-to language, efficient and fast
+ General purpose solution, self written.
+GO-to language, efficient and fast.

- - Java/Kotlin
+ ### Java/Kotlin
-   - For Libraries and ecosystem
+ For Libraries and ecosystem
- - Javascript/Node.js
+ ### Javascript/Node.js
-   - For the purpose of Libraries and ecosystem
+ For the purpose of Libraries and ecosystem
- - Python
+ ### Python
    - Maths, BI and AI.
 Optimise for IO
+   - Scripting
+   - Prototyping
+   - For the purpose of Libraries and ecosystem
- - C# (.net core)
+ ### C# (.net core)
+   - When there is a fit in echosystem (like Service fabric etc.)
-   - Consider removing?
-Optionally second in line after Go, i.e when problem is to big for GO or there is a ecosystem fit
+   - Application is a bit to large for GO
+   - Want to use MVC for frontend.

 ## Frontend/client
  - Browser